krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 <p align="center"> Figure 7-25 &nbsp; Degradation of an AVL tree after inserting nodes </p>

 In 1962, G. M. Adelson-Velsky and E. M. Landis proposed the <u>AVL tree</u> in their paper "An algorithm for the organization of information".
-The paper described in detail a series of operations ensuring that after continuously adding and removing nodes, the AVL tree does not degenerate, thus keeping the time complexity of various operations at the $O(\log n)$ level.
-In other words, in scenarios requiring frequent insertions, deletions, searches, and modifications, the AVL tree can always maintain efficient data operation performance, making it very valuable in applications.
+The paper describes a series of operations that prevent an AVL tree from degenerating as nodes are inserted and removed, thereby keeping the time complexity of various operations at $O(\log n)$.
+In other words, in scenarios that require frequent insertion, deletion, lookup, and update operations, AVL trees can maintain consistently efficient performance and therefore have strong practical value.

-## 7.5.1 &nbsp; Common Terminology in Avl Trees
+## 7.5.1 &nbsp; Common Terminology in AVL Trees

 An AVL tree is both a binary search tree and a balanced binary tree, simultaneously satisfying all the properties of these two types of binary trees, hence it is a <u>balanced binary search tree</u>.